-SA Objective New Policy Cumulative, Secondary and Temporal Effects of the Proposed Policy Commentary ENV1 To encourage development that optimises the use of previously developed land and buildings ~ No clear relationship ENV2 To promote the application of high standards of design, construction and maintenance of buildings + Well designed, low maintenance lighting will be encouraged as part of this policy.
-ENV3 To encourage the use of sustainable methods of transport and reduce the need to travel ~ No clear relationship ENV4 To encourage high quality development which protects and enhances Birmingham's cultural and natural heritage ++ Effects likely to be City-wide and be cumulative over the short, medium and long term.
-Sensitively designed lighting should ensure the protection and enhancement of the City's cultural heritage.
+SA Objective New Policy Commentary ENV1 To encourage development that optimises the use of previously developed land and buildings ~ No clear relationship ENV2 To promote the application of high standards of design, construction and maintenance of buildings + + Well designed, low maintenance lighting will be encouraged as part of this policy.
+ENV3 To encourage the use of sustainable methods of transport and reduce the need to travel ~ No clear relationship ENV4 To encourage high quality development which protects and enhances Birmingham's cultural and natural heritage ++ Sensitively designed lighting should ensure the protection and enhancement of the City's cultural heritage.
+ENV5 To promote development which anticipates and responds to the challenges associated with climate change, particularly managing and reducing floodrisk ~ No clear relationship

-SA Objective New Policy Cumulative, Secondary and Temporal Effects of the Proposed Policy Commentary ENV5 To promote development which anticipates and responds to the challenges associated with climate change, particularly managing and reducing floodrisk ~ No clear relationship ENV6 To promote development which makes best use of water resources, reduces pollution and encourages sustainable waste management ~ No clear relationship ECON1 To help improve the performance of the local and City-wide economy to provide opportunity for all ~ No clear relationship ECON2 To help promote the vitality of local centres + Effects likely to be City-wide and cumulative, over the short, medium and long term.
-Ensuring appropriate lighting design will contribute to the overall character of local centres.
-ECON3 To promote the regeneration of areas across the City through appropriate development ~ No clear relationship ECON4 To encourage investment in learning and skills development ~ No clear relationship SOC1 To help ensure equitable access to community services and facilities ~ No clear relationship SOC2 To help provide decent and affordable housing for all, of the right quantity type, tenure and affordability to meet local needs ~ No clear relationship
+SA Objective New Policy Commentary ENV6 To promote development which makes best use of water resources, reduces pollution and encourages sustainable waste management ~ No clear relationship ECON1 To help improve the performance of the local and City-wide economy to provide opportunity for all ~ No clear relationship ECON2 To help promote the vitality of local centres + Ensuring appropriate lighting design will contribute to the overall character of local centres.
+ECON3 To promote the regeneration of areas across the City through appropriate development ~ No clear relationship ECON4 To encourage investment in learning and skills development ~ No clear relationship SOC1 To help ensure equitable access to community services and facilities ~ No clear relationship SOC2 To help provide decent and affordable housing for all, of the right quantity type, tenure and affordability to meet local needs ~ No clear relationship SOC3 To encourage development which promotes health and well-being ~ No clear relationship SOC4 To encourage development which helps to reduce crime, the fear of crime and antisocial behaviour + Ensuring appropriate lighting design will contribute to crime reduction.

-SA Objective New Policy Cumulative, Secondary and Temporal Effects of the Proposed Policy Commentary SOC3 To encourage development which promotes health and well-being ~ No clear relationship SOC4 To encourage development which helps to reduce crime, the fear of crime and antisocial behaviour + Effects likely to be City-wide and cumulative, over the short, medium and long term.
-Ensuring appropriate lighting design will contribute to crime reduction.
-SOC5 To enable communities to influence the decisions that affect their neighbourhoods and quality of life ~ No clear relationship
+SA Objective New Policy Commentary SOC5 To enable communities to influence the decisions that affect their neighbourhoods and quality of life ~ No clear relationship

 A policy which clearly address environmental protection issues will help to reinforce existing regulatory regimes.
 The outcome is likely to be enhanced sustainability performance of developments reflecting greater certainty for developers in respect of both minimum standards and good practice.
 No likely significant negative effects have been identified.
 There are no suggested changes to the content of the policies arising from the appraisal.
+The cumulative and temporal effects of the policy are likely to be City-wide and be determined over the short, medium and longer term, reflecting the consistent and early application of the policy.